 The Roche Court Educational Trust Staff Team

 Emma Kerr is Head of Education at Roche Court Educational Trust in Wiltshire, where she delivers an innovative educational programme.
+Emma is on maternity leave in 2018.
 Since starting the role in 2012, she has been instrumental in launching a new learning framework ‘Looking, Thinking and Speaking’ to underpin all activities at the Trust, with a mission to find tailored approaches for all to take part.
 Emma has introduced many new initiatives, including the ‘Exchanges’ performance project in partnership with Pavilion Dance South West.
 Successes have included a 138% increase in participation and engagement in the education programme, from an ever widening group of people, through projects such as the ‘Multi-Sensory Art Project’, which provides arts experiences for young people with disabilities, and ‘Seeing Beyond’ with the Help for Heroes run recovery centre, Tedworth House.
 Previously, she was Education Officer at ArtSway.
 On a freelance basis Emma runs ‘Green Space Community Project’ a creative gardening project for communities to eat, meet, share and create together through allotment sites attached to cultural organisations or facilities.
 She studied at Wimbledon School of Art, MA Sculpture and at the Arts University Bournemouth, BA (Hons) Fine Art.

 Beth Biddiss joined the Roche Court Educational Trust as Education Assistant following her career as a teacher in both primary and secondary schools.
 Having completed an MA in Fine Art at Bath Spa University in 2015, she was keen to combine her love of sculpture with the skills she has developed over the years through teaching.
 Beth’s particular sculptural interest lies in experimenting with materials to document the passing of time, which has led her to work with a diverse range materials including ice, wax, coal, magnesium sulphate and even candyfloss!
 She loves being in the sculpture park and having the opportunity to listen to the fascinating range of thoughts, observations and opinions shared by those who visit – each and every contribution being meaningful, interesting and unique.